econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

         --assume-yes
 ```

-We also need to deploy an Econia exchange:
+You also need to deploy Econia:
 ```bash
 cd ./econia/src/move/econia
 aptos init --profile econia_exchange_deploy # enter "local" for the chain